Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Protocols for industry-scale clients Protocols for industry-scale clients

+\textbf{Assumptions.} The state preparation and measurements used for key generation are trusted, and the generated bits are used as fresh secret Pauli-key bits.
+This primitive assumes trusted $\ket{+}$ preparation and computational-basis measurement, or an equivalent private randomness source.
+In particular, a client restricted to Pauli $X,Z$ operations on $\ket{0}$ cannot generate $\ket{+}$ states by itself.

+\textbf{Correctness.} Measuring $\ket{+}$ in the computational basis yields an unbiased bit, so repeating the procedure produces uniformly random classical key bits.

+\textbf{Limitation.} If the randomness source is biased, leaked or reused across different encrypted registers, the privacy guarantee of Lemma \ref{lem:qotp} no longer follows.

+Because this client has a richer quantum device, one could consider other encryption layers, including multi-qubit gates when several qubits are sent at once.
+Here we restrict the base construction to the $X$ and $Z$ one-time pad because it gives the privacy statement of Lemma \ref{lem:qotp} and because the decryption rules for public Clifford operations are explicit.
+Since the server is also a quantum computer that can perform operations, it is natural to use it in parallel with the client.
+However, operations on encrypted states make the decryption rules more complicated.
+In particular, by Assumption \ref{ass:clifford-only}, we only allow the server to apply public Clifford operations directly on QOTP-encrypted states unless an additional non-Clifford mechanism is supplied.
+Thus, in the base protocol, the server performs only compatible public Clifford operations on encrypted data, while the client performs all private operations and all non-Clifford operations whose affected register fits in its local memory.

-Therefore, the Protocol \ref{Protocol: 2} will consist of several steps.
-A first step in which the client iteratively generates $Q$ groups of $M$ qubits in $Q$ rounds, being $Q=\lceil N/M \rceil$, each one being a qubit of the circuit to be executed.
-Each round, the client applies all the quantum operations of the circuit it can until one of those qubits has to interact with a qubit of another group, at which point the client will send the group of qubits to the server.
-Before sending these qubits, the client will encrypt them with the one-time pad, applying the encription $X^{a_i}Z^{b_i}$ to qubit i, so that its key is $(a_i, b_i)$.
-Obviously, we will make the best possible use of those operations that commute with each other, so we will only stop when strictly necessary.
-The client will repeat this until he has generated $(Q-1)M$ qubits.
-In each round, if the external server can perform public operations on the qubits it is storing, it can do so, lightening the client's future operations load.
+Therefore, Protocol \ref{Protocol: 1} proceeds through several steps.
+In the first step, the client iteratively generates $Q$ groups of up to $M$ qubits in $Q$ rounds, where $Q=\lceil N/M \rceil$, each generated qubit representing one logical qubit of the target circuit.
+In each round, the client applies all currently available circuit operations until one of those qubits must interact with a qubit from another group, at which point the client sends the group of qubits to the server.
+Before sending these qubits, the client encrypts them with the one-time pad, applying the encryption $X^{x_i}Z^{z_i}$ to qubit $i$, so that its key is $(x_i,z_i)$.
+The protocol uses commuting operations as much as possible and stops only when necessary.
+The client repeats this until it has generated $(Q-1)M$ qubits.
+In each round, if the server can perform public Clifford operations on the encrypted qubits it is storing, it can do so, reducing the client's future operations load through the Pauli-frame update rules.